|Nutrition Facts (per serving)|

 1 teaspoon ground anise, optional

-- 14 ounces (about 400 grams) white chocolate candy coating
+14 ounces (400 grams) white chocolate candy coating

-- 3/4 cups cinnamon-flavored gummy candies (such as Hot Tamales brand)
+3/4 cup cinnamon-flavored gummy candies, such as Hot Tamales

 1 cup peanuts, salted, honey roasted, or Japanese style

 1/2 cup pumpkin seed kernels, toasted and salted

-- 1 cup chocolate chips (semi-sweet chips, red- and green-colored white chocolate chips, or a combination of these)
+1 cup semisweet chocolate chips, or red- and green-colored white chocolate chips, or a combination

 Unwrap the tamarind candy.
 Use kitchen scissors or a sharp knife to cut the tamarind candy into 1/2-inch cubes or squares.

 Measure the confectioner's sugar, chili and lime powder, cinnamon, and anise (if using) into a large zip-top plastic bag.
 Seal the bag and mix thoroughly.
 Set aside.